Hugo Félix

 Hugo Félix Sequeira (born 3 March 2004) is a Portuguese professional footballer who plays as an attacking midfielder for Primeira Liga club Tondela.
+He is the younger brother of João Félix.

 Early life

 Born in Viseu, Félix spent his early career with Porto, before joining Benfica satellite club Casa do Benfica Viseu in 2015.

 Club career

 Having linked up with Benfica's youth sides permanently in 2016, Félix signed his first professional contract in July 2020.

-After stellar performances in the youth ranks of Benfica, Félix is seen as one of the Lisbon-based club's best young players, and has been tipped to become a world-class footballer.
-He was included in The Guardian's "Next Generation" list for 2021, highlighting the best young players in the world.
+Following his time in the Benfica youth ranks, Félix was part of the Lisbon-based club's roster.
+He was included in The Guardian's "Next Generation" list for 2021, which lists young football players.

 International career

 Félix has represented Portugal at youth international level.

 Personal life

 He is the brother of professional footballer João Félix.
 He is of Brazilian descent through his father who was born in Brazil.